bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 > Rotating an array `[a[0], a[1], a[2], ..., a[n-1]]` 1 time results in the array `[a[n-1], a[0], a[1], a[2], ..., a[n-2]]`.

 _Binary search with three pointer: `low, mid, high` but `low` moves whenever:             `if nums[mid] > nums[0]: low = mid + 1` (note: comparing against the first number in the array)_

+---
+- [x] Binary Tree Right Side View

+> Given the `root` of a binary tree, imagine yourself standing on the right side of it, return the values of the nodes you can see ordered from top to bottom.

+_Do a level-order traversal.
+In each level, append to `res` the last (rightmost) element of that level_